Skip to main content

 What to expect if you have a data cap

-If you're on an internet plan with a data limit, contributing to hiveNet will count towards your monthly data usage.
+If you're on an internet plan with a data limit, contributing to Hivenet will count towards your monthly data usage.
 Depending on your plan, you may incur additional charges if you exceed your limit.

 Important Note: We don't offer ways of tracking bandwidth in any of our products for now, so it’s crucial to monitor your usage if you're on a capped plan.